JNRowe/jnrowe.github.io/articles/side_projects.rst

 It did have some tangible benefit though, the sadly now defunct website it eventually spawned opened some nice doors for me.
-I didn't know it would or could at the time, so it didn't affect how I spent my time when working on it.
+I didn't know it would or could at the time, so it didn't affect how I spent my time when playing with it.

 .. _upoints: https://jnrowe.github.com/upoints/
 .. _stupid hack: http://jnrowe.github.io/upoints/geolocation_and_pathcross.html